WXYZ-TV: History

 The current team of "7 Investigators" is made up of Heather Catallo and Ross Jones.

 On August 3, 2011, WXYZ-TV unveiled a new news set during its noon newscast, a project which the station had been working on since June 2011.
 The new set features new high definition cameras and monitors and a redesigned weather center under the new forecast branding "7 First Alert Weather".
-On October 3, 2012, Diana Lewis left WXYZ-TV after working at the station for a total of 32 years (having joined the station in 1977, before leaving in 1985 and returning to Channel 7 four years later).
+On October 3, 2012, Diana Lewis left WXYZ-TV after working at the station for a total of 32 years (having joined the station in 1977, before leaving in 1985 and returning to Channel 7 three years later).

 On January 26, 2014, WXYZ-TV discontinued the Sunday Sports Update in favor of expanding its Sunday 11 p.m. newscast to one hour.
 In turn, one week later on February 2, the station launched a new Sunday morning sports program, the 7 Sports Cave.

 On June 16, 2014, WXYZ-TV introduced a new 10 p.m. newscast for its new sister station, WMYD, under the name of 7 Action News at 10 on TV 20 Detroit.
 The newscast replaced an outsourced newscast with local reporters anchored by staff at former WMYD sister station WPTA in Fort Wayne, Indiana.
 Months later, the station introduced two more hours of morning news on WMYD as well.

 On September 8, 2014, WXYZ-TV introduced a new 4 p.m. newscast called "The Now Detroit".

 On February 23, 2015, WXYZ-TV expanded into Downtown Detroit with a new street-side studio inside the Chase Tower; this new studio serves as the location for 7 Action News at Noon anchored by Joanne Purtan, and other WXYZ/WMYD programs.

-On Wednesday, May 13, 2020, WXYZ-TV upgraded its on-air graphics for its general programming and newscasts.
-These graphics are being used for all Scripps TV stations.
+On April 22, 2024, after five decades of the Action News branding, WXYZ-TV rebranded its newscasts as 7 News Detroit.